 A well-worn 1960 Panavision 65mm handheld camera, used by director Stanley Kubrick to shoot his groundbreaking epic “2001: A Space Odyssey,” is just one of the pieces of cinema history currently held in the Science and Technology Study Collection.

-The Council’s long-term goal is to create a comprehensive collection of notable artifacts.
-Because it is not yet possible to house large numbers of non-paper objects at Academy facilities, the Council is currently focused primarily on collecting paper materials, records, databases and other information sources.
-However, with plans for the Academy Museum of Motion Pictures currently underway, the Council’s Technology History Subcommittee is actively seeking information about available artifacts and artifact collections related to the science and technology of motion pictures.
+The Council’s long-term goal is to create a comprehensive database that identifies notable motion picture technology artifacts.
+The Council’s Technology History Subcommittee is actively seeking information about significant artifacts, artifact collections and documentation related to the science and technology of motion pictures.

 The Technology History Subcommittee, composed of both Council members and non-Council members with extensive knowledge of the development of motion picture technology, is also responsible for collaborating with the Academy’s Oral History Program